-Lancia, an iconic Italian car brand that everyone wants to see do well but few want to drive, is probably getting its final shot at success this decade under the new owners.
-Fiat’s sister brand has got the attention of the top-level management at Stellantis, with the potential to expand it as a premium brand in the Old Continent.
+Lancia, an iconic Italian car brand, is getting its final chance to succeed this decade under the new owners.
+Fiat’s sister brand has got the attention of the top-level management at Stellantis, with the potential to expand it as a premium carmaker in the Old Continent.

 Lancia electric SUV plans